pyOCD Debugger

 Note

-The trace: feature will be implemented in the future.
-This section is only a preview.
+The trace: feature is under development.
+This section provides a preview.

 CMSIS-DAP supports the SWO trace output of Cortex-M devices.
 The device-specific trace features are configured using the *.dbgconf file.